cogitor/cogitor.github.io/_posts/2016-04-10-map-and-flatmap.md

 Map and flatMap functions exist in other classes as well, not just collections.
 A good example are container classes like [Option](http://www.scala-lang.org/api/current/index.html#scala.Option), [Future](http://www.scala-lang.org/api/current/#scala.concurrent.Future) and [Try](http://www.scala-lang.org/api/current/index.html#scala.util.Try).
 And we can implement them for our own classes as well.

-I've blogged about Scala Options [before](/posts/2016/03/08/know-your-options) but I didn't mention how useful map and flatMap functions are with the Option container.
+I've written about Scala Options [before](/posts/2016/03/08/know-your-options) but I didn't mention how useful map and flatMap functions are with the Option container.

 Take, for instance, the map function.
 Calling the map function on an Option (which can be either a `Some(value)` or `None`) will execute the function only if the value is an instance of `Some`.
 So we can use this to conditionally execute a function without handling the `None` case.